scriptrdotio/howto/architecture/scriptr_solution_architect_document.md

 # Development life-cycle

 A nice things about scriptr.io is that you do not have to think about how to deploy your code: everything you implement from the scriptr.io workspace is immediately and automatically deployed on the cloud and becomes accessible online - with appropriate security checks, all handled on your behalf.
-This fosters a fast, incremental and agile development approach, where you can quickly move from a prototype to a full-fledged production-ready application.
+This fosters a fast, incremental and agile development approach, where you can quickly and safely iterate from a prototype to a full-fledged production-ready application.

 Yet, as mentioned in the introductory section, development teams are sometimes puzzled about how they can leverage this flexibility and how to organize themselves:
 - How can they work together on the same project?